Nowadays, the word “smart” means two things: sophisticated computing ability and connection.

 In a smart city, interconnected sensors and equipment are embedded in hospitals, railways, bridges, tunnels, roads, buildings, dams, oil and gas pipelines, and they form the IoT platform.

 The generated big data are stored and processed through cloud computing.

 In addition, there are various smart network technologies.
 For example, radio-frequency identification (RFID) uses electromagnetic fields to automatically identify and track tags attached to objects.

 Wireless sensor network (WSN) can monitor physical or environmental conditions, such as sound, temperature, and pressure.

 The paper then discussed applications of big data in a smart city.
-Smart grids are electrical grids that can help people analyze and integrate real-time power generation, supply and consumption.
+Smart grids are electrical grids that can help people analyze and integrate real-time power generation, supply, and consumption.

 Smart healthcare uses proper analytics tools to collect and analyze patients’ data, predict epidemics, cures, and diseases.

-Smart transportation means using traffic big data to minimize congestion, reduce accidents, optimize shipping movements, and even protect environment.
+Smart transportation means using traffic big data to minimize congestion, reduce accidents, optimize shipping movements, and even protect the environment.